weallwegot/cardi_b_4_cli/README.md

 ```

-For a quote or lyric from kanye west & jay-z only
+For lyrics only from kanye west or jay-z
 ```
 $ echo 'cardib4cli kanye_west jay_z' >> ~/.bash_profile
 ```